 While it’s clear that cloves offer a whole host of potential benefits, just like with many things in life, if you overdo it, problems can ensue.
 Basically, moderation being key is at play with cloves.
 “If you make a batch of muffins with cloves in them and have a couple, you should be fine,” Gorin says.
 If you’re ingesting “high amounts,” on the other hand—which isn’t clearly defined and should be clarified with a health professional—you could be putting yourself at risk.

 “I would actually recommend speaking with your doctor or medical team before adding cloves in medicinal doses and/or clove oil to your diet.
 There can be potential risks to consuming larger amounts of cloves,” she adds.
 “Children and pregnant or breastfeeding women should avoid taking clove oil or clove in medicinal doses.
 In children, clove oil may cause seizures, liver damage, or fluid imbalances.
-And because clove oil contains eugenol, which may slow blood clotting, people should avoid clove oil or cloves in medicinal doses at least two weeks before surgery, and people with bleeding disorders should avoid it completely.
+And because clove oil contains eugenol, which may slow blood clotting, the National Library of Medicine recommends people should avoid clove oil or cloves in medicinal doses at least two weeks before surgery, and people with bleeding disorders should avoid it completely.
 Also, the application of clove oil in the mouth or gums may cause damage to the mouth.”

 Cloves can also have negative interactions with medications.
 “There may also be interactions with clove oil/medicinal doses of cloves with medications such as aspirin, ibuprofen, naproxen, and warfarin, so I’d recommend speaking with your doctor before adding a high amount of cloves to your diet,” she explains.

-How to use cloves
+5 ways to use cloves

-1. Put THEM in your chai tea
+1. Put Cloves in your chai tea

-2. Use THEM as a natural cleaner
+2. Use Cloves as a natural cleaner

 Because of the antibacterial properties of cloves, they work great as a natural cleaner.
 Grab them in essential oil-form and add some drops into water—along with your other good-smelling favorites—to help disinfect the surfaces in your home.

-3. Add THEM into your smoothies
+3. Add cloves into your smoothies

 One quick way to add flavor into your smoothie is with cloves.
 “I have a pumpkin smoothie I love that uses ground cloves and other warming spices, such as nutmeg,” Gorin says.

-4. Use THEM as an air freshener
+4. Use cloves as an air freshener

 If you’re a fan of stovetop potpourri, cloves make the perfect addition with their heavy spicy scent.
 Combine a few cloves with a couple sticks of cinnamon and a splash of vanilla to fill your home with a comforting aroma.

-5. Use THEM in your baked goods
+5. Use cloves in your baked goods